akaterra/udb.py/readme.rst

   record = {'a': 'A', 'b': 'B', 'c': 'C'}  # index key=ABC

-In this case of declaration in order that the record to be indexed it must contain all of the fields declared in the sequence of index fields.
+In order that the record to be indexed it is not obliged to contain all of the fields declared in the sequence of index fields.
+By default the "None" value is used for the missing field.

 .. code:: python